Pesto Gnocchi

 • Cherry Tomatoes: Provide bursts of sweetness and acidity, complementing the savory flavors of the dish.
 Grape tomatoes also work well.

 • Red Onion: Adds a subtle sweetness and depth of flavor to the dish when thinly sliced.
+You can also use white or yellow onion in a pinch.

 • Pine Nuts: Toasted pine nuts add a delightful crunch and nutty flavor to the finished dish.